maddenj8/charge-guide/technical_spec/something.md

 Getting location of the user took several days as it was complicated as it required checking for premissions and having several catch and accept statements that took about a week to get in order.

+We tryed to estmate the arrival time by just assuming an average speed of 90 Kph but this was found to overestmate the time of arrival for short journey and underestmate the arrival time for short journeys sometimes by a factorof two so this feture was droped.
+Using the google maps api would have worked but there was not enfough time.

 #### 5 Installation Guide

 Enable installs form unknown sorces in settings > security.

 ![apk on gitlab](http://student.computing.dcu.ie/~nugenc12/trusted.png)